 Compared with infants of normal weight, low birth weight infants, weighing less than 5 lb 8 oz (2,500 g), are more likely to have medical complications or die in their first year of life.17 Local low birth weight data are unavailable for this service area.
-However, in all UIHO service areas combined, 7.5% of Al/AN infants weigh less than 5 lb 8 oz (2,500 g) at birth compared with 7.7% of infants in the general population.
+In all UIHO service areas combined, 7.5% of Al/AN infants weigh less than 5 lb 8 oz (2,500 g) at birth compared with 7.7% of infants of all races.